albertwcheng/JACKIE2/bigBedToBedPlus/README.md

 bigBedToBedPlus is a modified version of Kent's bigBedToBed which allows the extraction of multiple regions simultaneously, as well as allowing for filtering of integer-based fields of custom bigBed format.
 Also allows for the selection of a specified number of best bed items according to a series of column sorting criteria.

-Binary is available for Mac M1 Chip.
-To build from source, skip to [Building bigBedToBedPlus](#building-bigBedToBedPlus)
+Binary is available for Mac M1 Chip under the Mac_AppleM1_binary_Arm64 folder To build from source, skip to [Building bigBedToBedPlus](#building-bigBedToBedPlus)

 Usage: bedBedToBedPlus [-filter <filterFile>] input.bb